dsd-sztaki-hu/oloud/README.md

 In the case of Hungarian universities, it is crucial to understand the difference between Subjects and Courses.
 Course is the elementary unit of the educational process, where date, location, teacher and students are assigned.
 Course is the framework which has a specific training type (like lecture, practice or seminar) and has some requirements that students have to complete.
 Subject is a higher level component of the training process, it is the unit of the curriculum with a specified training content, and fulfillment is rewarded with a number of credits.
 It may contain more courses, which all must be completed for the completion of a subject.

-The OLOUD ontology consists of two modules: OLOUD-BASE and OLOUD-TIME.
+The OLOUD ontology consists of two modules: [OLOUD-BASE](oloud-20160609.owl) and [OLOUD-TIME](oloud-time-20160609.owl).
 The former describes all the university related concepts, uses the prefix oloud and namespace http://lod.nik.uni-obuda.hu/oloud/oloud#.
 The latter provides the necessary classes and properties to describe course time data as recurring events, uses the prefix otime and namespace http://lod.nik.uni-obuda.hu/oloud/otime#.
-OLOUD uses iLOC ontology for indoor navigation and indoor location description tasks.
+OLOUD also uses the [iLOC ontology](https://github.com/dsd-sztaki-hu/iLOC) for indoor navigation and indoor location description tasks.

-Download OLOUD-BASE module of the ontology in Turtle format.

-Download OLOUD-TIME module of the ontology in Turtle format.

 ## SPARQL examples for OLOUD

 The following SPARQL queries demonstrate the capabilities of the OLOUD ontology.
 Using FILTERs results can be limited to specific entities (rooms, courses, etc.), as the examples below return all data.
+You can use the files in the data folder as test data.

 1. What are the courses for a given subject in a specific semester?